ImageMagick/Usage-Markdown/draw/index.md

 What that means is that if you draw two polygons using fill color only, that share an edge, that edge will overlap by 1 pixel as each polygon is ½ pixel bigger along all its edges.
 In other words polygons and other shapes do not fit together, but overlap!

-For example here I try use draw to divide an image into two halves (drawing black on white).
+For example, here I try use draw to divide an image into two halves (drawing black on white).
-To do this I draw two polygons that share a edge, exactly without overlap.
+To do this I draw two polygons that share an edge, exactly without overlap.
 The resulting 'tiny' images, have been enlarged for display.

 ~~~